nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 --------|------------------
-Administrative Details | Details such as class venue, class time, tuition fee, last payment date and other details Academic Details | Details such as questions, exam records and attendance records Detail | Any miscellaneous information regarding a student.
-Exam Record | A record of an exam which includes its name, date and the student's score.
+Administrative Details | Details such as class venue, class time, tuition fee, last payment date and other details Academic Details | Details such as questions, exam records and attendance records Detail | Any miscellaneous information regarding a student Exam Record | A record of an exam which includes its name, date and the student's score

 ## 6. FAQ
 This section provides the answers to Frequently Asked Questions (FAQ) by users.